 A great real estate lead generation company will fill up your funnel with lots of buyer and seller leads so you can focus more on finding them the perfect property and less on finding yourself new clients.

 In order to get you started, we’ve done a deep dive into the top six real estate lead generation companies.
 Take a look below and let us help you decide the best option for you.

 |Zillow Premier Agent|

 Best Lead Generation Company for Exclusive Leads: BoldLeads

 Hiring BoldLeads is like hiring a specialized, exclusive marketing agency to create ads that are going to help you entice leads.
 BoldLeads rightfully boasts the exclusivity in their services; BoldLeads limits the number of real estate agents in any given area, and leads are always exclusive.
 Unlike Zillow Premier Agent, where prospects can choose between all the agents marketing in a particular area, the BoldLeads media and lead magnets are created only for you.

 How Does BoldLeads Work?

 BoldLeads flips the Zillow Premier Agent script.
 Rather than waiting for potential leads to come to your site and then enticing them to reach out there, BoldLeads goes out onto the internet, where your soon-to-be clients are already spending their time, and draws them to you with well-placed ads.
 These ads lead to customized landing pages where they give their information and BAM—you have another lead in the hopper.

 BoldLeads creates and places the ads on platforms like Facebook and Google, manages the lead forms, and then passes along the leads as they come in.
 They have a built-in customer relationship management (CRM) tool that connects seamlessly with their platform too, providing a great end-to-end prospect solution.

 How Much Does BoldLeads Cost?

-The cost of BoldLeads is broken into two categories: the account fee, which is $299 per month, and the budget for your ads.
-BoldLeads suggests a minimum of $100 per month for this, making the starting cost for BoldLeads $399.
+The cost of BoldLeads is broken into two categories: the account fee, which is $399 per month, and the budget for your ads.
+The minimum BoldLeads ad spend is $250 per month, making the starting cost for BoldLeads $649.